School Trips with Vancouver Mysteries!

-Vancouver Mysteries has always been a popular team building activity, but did you know that our games are also dynamic, student-centered field trips?
-In a Vancouver Mysteries game your students are the heroes of their own outdoor adventure.
-Watch your students sharpen their deductive reasoning skills while they complete a series of challenges and collect clues on the streets of downtown Vancouver.
+In a Vancouver Mysteries game your students are the heroes of their own outdoor adventure — they’ll sharpen their deductive reasoning skills while they complete a series of challenges and collect clues to solve a mystery on the streets of downtown Vancouver.

 What to Expect on the Field Trip

-Students are divided into teams of up to 5 players competing for first place in an Amazing Race style adventure.
-Points are earned by answering each challenge correctly, completing the game within a 90 minute time limit, and by being one of the first teams back.
+Students are divided into teams of up to 5 players competing for first place in an Amazing Race style game.
+Points are earned by answering each challenge correctly, completing the game within a time limit, and by being one of the first teams back.

-Our games do not require any specialized knowledge.
-Game kits include a map, game book, worksheet, and any tools required to solve the challenges (examples: magnifying glass, measuring tape).
+Game kits include a map, game book, worksheet, and any tools required to solve the mystery (examples: magnifying glass, measuring tape).
 Players use the map to navigate the streets of downtown Vancouver, cracking codes and solving puzzles along the way.
 Landmarks, sculptures, parks, and historic sites all play their part as the story unfolds.

-Games are facilitated by Vancouver Mysteries Game Operators who arrive in character as detectives or special agents to introduce the game and send the teams out on their adventure.
-They also meet the teams at the end of the game to award team certificates.
+Games are facilitated by Vancouver Mysteries’ Game Operators who arrive in character as detectives or secret agents to introduce the game and send the teams out on their adventure.
+At the end of the game Game Operators meet the teams to calculate their scores and award team certificates.

 Do you need some lesson plan inspiration?
 Luckily our team of detectives have already picked the brains of some local teachers.
+We’ve worked with local high school teachers to create a set of lesson plans for grades 11-12 — providing teachers and students with the resources they need to get the absolute most out of their field trip with Vancouver Mysteries.
 Here are the results of our investigation:

 At Vancouver Mysteries we pride ourselves on our games’ immersive story-based experience.
 Let the game be their muse as they complete a creative writing assignment using one of our mysteries as a writing prompt.
 The students themselves are characters in the story, allowing them to find inspiration that much easier.
 In Heroes and Villains each team is a superhero league trying to save the planet from the evil Muck Monster.
 In Crime in Downtown, students are tough, street-wise detectives solving a murder mystery.
 Or maybe they are newly recruited secret agents whose mission is to save Vancouver from utter destruction in the spy thriller Secret Mission.